PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 - small convenience profiles such as `SurfaceInstrSet.szz_transversal()`;
 - Guppy module loading/compilation and existing runtime orchestration.

-A Python `LogicalBlock` cursor contains a Rust circuit handle plus a `BlockId`;
+A Python `LogicalBlock` cursor contains a Rust graph handle plus a `BlockId`;
 it does not own a separate current-value model. `append`, `apply`, validation, default resolution, and introspection delegate immediately to Rust.
-The exact same Rust circuit can therefore be authored from Rust directly, from Python, or later from an HDL.
+The exact same Rust program can therefore be authored from Rust directly, from Python, or later from an HDL.

 ### Guppy boundary